-The Emergency Department for Adults provides acute emergency care for patients with a sudden health disorder.
-It is a newly reconstructed department that was opened in April 2014.
+The Emergency Department for Adults and Emergency Department for Children provide acute emergency care for patients with a sudden health disorder.

-Every year about 50.000 people arrive at the department with a number of health conditions that vary in their severity.
+Every year about 50.000 adult patients and 33.000 children (from 0 to 18 years of age) arrive at both departments with a number of health conditions that vary in their severity.

-The department cooperates with a majority of the departments and specialized centers in our hospital.
+The departments cooperate with a majority of the departments and specialized centers in our hospital.
 Sometimes we call for the resuscitation service from the Specialized Center of Anesthesiology, Resuscitation and Intensive Care Medicine and daily request tens or even hundreds of examinations from the Specialized Center of Radiology and Diagnostic Imaging.
 We serve as a link between pre-hospital emergency care and hospital ward care.